embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 Starting a new Dapp from scratch is easy, we have two options.

+#### Embark's create-react-dapp template

-The easiest option is to use our new Embark CRA template (TODO add template URl).
+The easiest option is to use our [new Embark CRA template](https://github.com/embark-framework/embark-create-react-dapp-template).
 It sets up a simple Embark project with all of the familiar files present in an Embark 3.x Dapp, with one minor difference: the config files are located in an `embarkConfig/` folder in the root of the Dapp to make sure they don't clash with CRA's config folder/files.

 To get started with Embark's CRA template,